 Click here to find out how Low Force Friction Welding can improve your processes and get started on your development work today.

-Materials joined in applications for air travel are typically high-temperature alloys such as Titanium, Inconel and powdered nickel alloys.
+Materials joined in applications for air travel are typically high-temperature alloys such as Titanium, Inconel, and powdered nickel alloys.

-However, other materials can also be used in low-temperature applications such as Aluminum alloys, stainless steels and alloy steels.
+However, other materials can also be used in low-temperature applications, such as Aluminum alloys, stainless steels, and alloy steels.